Board of Directors

 As a member of APNF’s board, Keka Sircar shares the conviction that education helps pave the path to ultimate success, independence and community of both the ordinary and extraordinary person.
 Education, she believes, not only enlightens, but also empowers and fuels the future of the next generation to learn from the great leaders of our past.

 Ms. Sircar earned her Bachelor of Arts in psychology from the University of Michigan, her Juris Doctor from the Indiana University School of Law, and her Master of Business Administration from the Indiana University Kelley School of Business.
-She lives with her husband and 120-pound hound, Blue, in the Chicagoland area, where they love everything about food (from farm to table), the connection between the healthcare and food industries, health and fitness and music.
+She lives with her husband and daughter in the Chicagoland area, where they love everything about food (from farm to table), the connection between the healthcare and food industries, health and fitness and music.

 The 1945 children’s novel by E.B.
 White captures APNF Executive Director Laura Staich’s view as she, on behalf of APNF, journeys north, working to support worthy education and energy projects across the nation.
 She strongly believes in the power of giving back and continues to work with diverse organizations to create positive change.